ugurhanuslu/api/README.md

-#Findeks Api Automation Project for JSONPlaceHolder used tools: Java, Rest Assured
+#Beymen Automation Test Project used tools: Java, Maven, JUnit, Log4j

-#You can run the test in APITests.java

-#Created by Ipek Cinar
-#17/07/2023
+I used Java and JUnit for my test scripts, maven for building and Log4j for logging.

+Script for running project: mvn clean test